Tramadol in Pregnancy – Complications and Precautions to Follow

 FAQs

-1. Will baby require extra monitoring during pregnancy or after delivery?
+1. Will the baby require extra monitoring during pregnancy or after delivery?

-So far we have seen how tramadol and pregnancy go together from the maternal side.
-Though there has been no study dedicated to investigating what the effects of Tramadol in the father have on the unborn child, most experts say that it is not likely that the drug can cause any harm to the baby through the sperm.
-More study in this area is needed, especially on the effects the drug has if the father takes it at the time of conception.
+So far, we have seen how tramadol and pregnancy go together from the maternal side.
+Though there has been no study dedicated to investigating the effects of tramadol on the father on the unborn child, most experts say that it is not likely that the drug can cause any harm to the baby through the sperm.
+According to a 2017 study published in the Biochem Pharmacol (Los Angel), an open-access journal, long-term use of tramadol in males may cause male infertility (11).
+However, more study in this area is needed, especially on the effects the drug has if the father takes it at the time of conception.

 Always keep a record of any medications you take so that you can inform your doctor about them if and when needed.
 If you have any need to see a doctor for your own health, make sure that the doctor knows that you are pregnant so that this can be taken into consideration when medication is being prescribed for you.